 The system allows scientists and engineers to bring their applications to the data and define the environment in which those applications run.
 The science results can then be stored for future analysis or shared with other users.

 The Dataportal empowers NCCS users to share data produced on NCCS computing systems with the scientific community and public.
 User datasets include weather forecasts, climate projections and reanalyses, and land information systems.

-This system hosts a variety of data services, ranging from FTP to geographic information systems.
+This system hosts a variety of data services, ranging from HTTPS to geographic information systems.
 In many cases, this virtual environment can be expanded to meet user needs.

 The hyperwall is a flexible environment for displaying high-definition movies of simulation results, data visualizations, animations, and other imagery.
 They system showcases data and simulation results that are much higher than traditional high-definition resolution, up to 9600x3240.

 The NCCS hyperwall also offers a scalable amplified group environment for data interaction and collaboration.